vmware/vic-product/docs/user_doc/vic_app_dev/using_volumes_with_vic.md

 vSphere Integrated Containers Engine supports the use of container volumes.

 **IMPORTANT**: To use container volume capabilities with vSphere Integrated Containers Engine, the vSphere administrator must configure the virtual container host (VCH) appropriately at the moment of deployment of the VCH.
-When the vSphere administrator creates a VCH, the administrator must specify the datastore to use to store container volumes in the `vic-machine create --volume-store` option.
+When the vSphere administrator creates a VCH, they must specify the datastore to use to store container volumes in the `vic-machine create --volume-store` option.
 You cannot currently add volume stores, and therefore volume capabilities, to a VCH after its initial deployment.
 For information about how to use the `vic-machine create --volume-store` option, see the section on `volume-store` in [VCH Deployment Options](../vic_vsphere_admin/vch_installer_options.md#volume-store) in *vSphere Integrated Containers for vSphere Administrators*.

 - [Obtain the List of Available Volume Stores](#list_vs)
 - [Obtain the List of Available Volumes](#list_vols)